 The Brunswick town supervisor, Romeo Naples, controlled the planning Board and the town government.
 We started calling the town government “Romeo’s Circus.”

 The neighbors were up in arms over what we had done, but many in the town (especially those who didn’t like Mr. Naples or the town government) were highly amused and supportive.
 People from other parts of the town drove by to see what changes were being made to the sign and what was being added to Junior’s inventory.
 Even the local newspapers started carrying the story.
-The rumor was out that we were going to bring some goats or sheep and stake them out on the site.
+The rumor was that we would bring some goats or sheep and stake them out on the site.

-Finally, either Supervisor Romeo or the chairman of the town Planning Board called Dake Bros, Inc., and asked them to buy the lot from us, with the promise that the Planning Board would promptly permit the sale of gasoline at the site.
-The contract was reinstated, and upon closing of title, Junior’s went out of business.
+Finally, either Supervisor Romeo or the chairman of the town Planning Board called Dake Bros, Inc. and asked them to buy the lot from us, with the promise that the Planning Board would promptly permit the sale of gasoline at the site.
+The contract was reinstated, and upon closing of the title, Junior’s went out of business.
 The Stewart’s Shops there does a thriving business.